 Safe Horizon Responds to COVID-19.

-The COVID-19 (Coronavirus) pandemic shutters New York City, prompting a response in service providers like Safe Horizon to switch to remote, while in-person services are secured.
+The COVID-19 (Coronavirus) pandemic hits New York City, prompting a response in service providers like Safe Horizon to switch to remote, while in-person services are secured.

 Child Victim Act Extended.